wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 8.3 by Matthew Robinson =

+* Fixed a bunch of PHP messages - should not show anyway unless WP_DEBUG is true or PHP error reporting is on a high setting
+* Fixed bulk category management so it applies to all users and not just the first record
+* Update 'autosub' to no on one-click unsubscribe instead of erasing the value
+* Return empty string is get_tracking_link() is passed and empty variable
+* Fixed some typographical errors
+* Fixed profile page to obey 'one click' display setting
+* Fixed implode error seen when sending preview emails on some configurations

 = Version 8.2 by Matthew Robinson =

 * Implemented use of Farbtastic as colour chooser in the Counter Widget because ColorPicker has been deprecated in WordPress